Director of Purchasing Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-In general, experience and pay appear to be strongly linked; those with more experience usually bring in higher incomes.
-Those who have worked for fewer than five years take home a median salary of $62K, and workers with five to 10 years of experience earn a higher $80K on average.
-After 10 to 20 years, professionals can make it pretty big; the median salary sits in the six-figure neighborhood of $105K.
+For many Directors of Purchasing, more experience generally translates to higher pay.
+People who have worked for fewer than five years bring home $71K on average.
+Median compensation in the five-to-10 year group, however, is higher at approximately $80K.
+Experienced professionals — those with 10 to 20 years in the field — see salaries in the six-figure territory, securing around $105K on average.
 Respondents who claim more than 20 years of experience may encounter pay that doesn't quite reflect their extensive experience; these veterans report a median income of around $110K.

 Pay Difference by Location